What is the Best Type of Yoga?

 Masculine aspects, known also as ‘hot’, ‘active’, or ‘sun’, commonly referred to as ‘yang’ forces are one side of two polar opposites.
 The other side of that is ‘yin,’ which is feminine, meaning ‘cool’, ‘receptive’, or ‘moon.’
 Literally, the term “hatha” is from two ancient Sanskrit words – “ha”, which means ‘sun,’ and “tha,” which means ‘moon.’

 Like Vinyasa yoga, Hatha yoga is a preparation for comfortable meditation.
 Hatha yoga is focused primarily on asanas, or poses, rather than flowing movements like one finds in Vinyasa.
 Hatha yoga is often taught as ‘beginner yoga’ in the west, because there are no complicated transitions between poses.
 It is a more relaxed form of yoga.

-Some people consider Vinyasa yoga to be a more ‘advanced’ form of yoga because it requires a good deal of concentration and strength to move in and out of poses.
-Other people believe that Hatha yoga is more ‘advanced’ because when you pay attention to each and every pose which may be held for longer periods, you tend to find mental challenges arise – an intended bringing forth of personal struggle, if you will.
+Some people consider Vinyasa yoga a more ‘advanced’ form of yoga because it requires a lot of concentration and strength to move in and out of poses.
+Other people believe that Hatha yoga is more ‘advanced’ because when you pay attention to each and every pose, which may be held for longer periods, you tend to find mental challenges arise – an intended bringing forth of personal struggle if you will.

-Regardless of which form of yoga that you choose, if you practice regularly, you will find that it relaxes your body and your mind, and brings you into the present rather than focusing on everything going on around you.
+Regardless of which form of yoga you choose, if you practice regularly, you will find that it relaxes your body and your mind and brings you into the present rather than focusing on everything going on around you.